VirtuosoResearch/ML4RoadSafety/README.md

 # Overview

-This repository provides a comprehensive collection of large-scale datasets for analyzing traffic accidents on road networks.
-The datasets consist of 9 million accident records gathered from 8 states across the United States.
+This repository includes the code for reproducing our results, including the code for collecting our dataset, and the implemention of GNNs for predicting the accident labels.
+Our dataset consists of 9 million accident records gathered from 8 states across the United States.

 ### Features